nexusstar/PluralSight/DesignPaternsInCpp/Creational/README.md

 ### Dependency Inversion Principle (DIP)

  Dependencies should be abstract rather than concrete

+ * High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

+   Example: reporting component should depend on a ConsoleLogger, but can depend on a ILoger

+* Abstraction should not depend on detail.
+Detail should depend upon abstraction.

+* Inversion of Control(IoC) - the actual process of creating abstractions and getting them to replace dependencies.

+* Dependency Injection - use of software frameworks to ensure that a component's dependencies are satisfied.